DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-02-helping-users-understand-the-effect-of-organisation-permissions.md

 ## Future considerations

 We do not want to rely on guidance to help users understand how to use the service.

-We would like to improve how permissions work by either:
+We would like to introduce a simpler permissions model.

-- improving way we use the existing permissions model
-- using a simpler permissions model